phact/streaming-ml-product-recommendation/content/10_ml/ml.md

 In the end this looks a lot like item-oriented neighborhood models, which are easier to reason around and explain.
 We can also see alternating least squares as a powerful preprocessor for a neighborhood based method, where item similarities are learned through a principled optimization process.

+### Tuning ML

+ML algorithms have tuning levers (also known as hyperparameters) which help tune the algoritm to improve the accuracy of the results.
+Data Scientists / Analysts will often train a model using multiple values for these hyperparameters and compare the results against the testing dataset.
+This will help determine what values to use for the hyperparameters once the ML pipeline is operationalized

+In the case of ALS the hyperparameters are:

+    .setMaxIter(5)
+    .setRegParam(0.01)

+`MaxIter` controls the number of iterations of the optimization that will be run, more iterations will yield better accuracy but there is a time and resource penalty to running too many iterations.

+`RegParam` is the `alpha` mentioned in the previous section.

 ### Related Links / Bibliography

 [Comcast talk (slides)](https://spark-summit.org/2015-east/wp-content/uploads/2015/03/SSE15-18-Neumann-Alla.pdf)